2022 Kentucky Amendment 2: Background

+Legislative history

+Amendments to the Kentucky Constitution require 3/5 support in both houses of the General Assembly and a majority vote by referendum; they can not be vetoed by the governor.
+The amendment was first introduced on January 5 in the 2021 General Assembly as House Bill 91 by representative Joseph Fischer.
+The bill subsequently passed both houses.

+House vote

+The bill was initially passed by the house on February 25 by a 76–20 vote.
+Representatives Tom Burch and Reginald Meeks, who did not vote, later modified their votes to nay.

+Senate vote

+The bill was approved by the senate on March 30 by a 32–6 vote.

 Arguments

 Supporters of the "Yes" campaign claimed that the amendment was a safeguard against judicial activism and a potential state-level Roe v.
 Wade decision by the Kentucky Supreme Court.
-They argued that late-term abortion and public funding for abortion would become common in Kentucky had the amendment failed.
+They argued that late-term abortion and public funding for abortion would become common in Kentucky were the amendment to fail.

-Supporters of the "No" campaign claimed that abortion would become permanently banned in Kentucky had the amendment succeeded, and that exceptions for rape and incest could never become law under the proposed amendment.
+Supporters of the "No" campaign claimed that abortion would become permanently banned in Kentucky were the amendment to succeed, and that exceptions for rape and incest could never become law under the proposed amendment.

 Results

+By congressional district

+"No" won three of six congressional districts, including two that elected Republicans.

 Aftermath

 The uniform results in Kentucky, Montana, California, Vermont, and Michigan abortion referendums were seen as a victory for the pro-choice movement, and were praised by pro-choice organizations and activists.
-Pro-life organizations such as Susan B. Anthony Pro-Life America attributed their losses to misinformation and large amounts of outside spending from the pro-choice side.
+Anti-abortion organizations such as Susan B. Anthony Pro-Life America attributed their losses to misinformation and large amounts of outside spending from the pro-choice side.

 State attorney general Daniel Cameron stated that the failure of the amendment should have no impact on whether the Kentucky Constitution contains the right to an abortion.

 On February 16, 2023, the Kentucky Supreme Court ruled that abortion providers lacked standing to challenge the state's abortion ban, but did not elaborate on whether or not the Kentucky Constitution secured abortion rights.